 It's true that making tea, particularly black tea, can be tricky at high altitudes.

 This is because water boils at a lower temperature in higher elevations.
 The boiling point measures when water turns to gas (steam).
-While the water boils at 212 degrees Fahrenheit (100 degrees Celsius) at sea level, it will boil at a lower temperature if you are above 1500 miles above sea level.
+While the water boils at 212 degrees Fahrenheit (100 degrees Celsius) at sea level, it will boil at a lower temperature if you are above 1500 feet above sea level.
 This is due to the lower atmospheric pressure found at high altitudes.

 Making High Altitude Tea